Skau/ItchPatcher/README.md

 - cd to the location you put the .exe file
 - run *ngrok http 5000* (5000 means the port, and you can choose whatever, doesn't matter).
 - Then the session status will pop up, the forwading url which looks something like *https://xxxxx.ngrok.io* is the one to use as webhook.
+- When adding the webook on GitHub, make sure to check *Let me select individual events* and then *Releases*.

 When the webhook is setup you can download or clone this project.
 Then run *pip install -r requirements.txt* to install required packages.